unahouExosite/docs/rpc/README.md

 ###update

-Updates the description of the specified resource.
+Updates the description of the resource.

 ```
 {